Jorja Smith

-Jorja Alice Smith (born 11 June 1997) is an English singer.
+Jorja Alice Smith (born 11 June 1997) is an English singer and songwriter.
 Born and raised in Walsall, West Midlands, she has been writing songs since the age of 11.
 In 2012, Smith's friend uploaded her cover of Labrinth's "Earthquake" to YouTube, which led to her discovery by record producer Guy Moot.
 After her first two singles received broader recognition, she signed with Sony/ATV in early 2016, releasing two EPs throughout later that year and into 2017.

 Her debut studio album, Lost & Found, was released in 2018 to critical acclaim, and peaked at number three on the UK Albums Chart.
 The same year, Smith won the Brit Critics' Choice Award.
 In 2019, she was named Best British Female Artist at the Brit Awards and was also nominated for the Grammy Award for Best New Artist.
 Her third EP Be Right Back, which was released in May 2021, received favourable reviews.

 Early life

 Jorja Smith was born on 11 June 1997 in Walsall, West Midlands, to a Jamaican father and an English mother.
 Her father, Peter, a benefits officer, is a former musician who sang in a neo-soul group called 2nd Naicha before Smith was born; her mother, Jolene, is a jewellery designer.
-Smith has a younger brother, Luca, and is the cousin of Derby County football player Kemar Roofe.
+Smith has a younger brother, Luca, and is the cousin of football player Kemar Roofe.

 She began taking piano lessons at the age of 8 at the encouragement of her father.
 Smith earned a music scholarship at Aldridge School, where she learned the oboe and studied classical singing, before taking music for her A-level exams.
 She was scouted by a manager at the age of 15 after uploading videos of herself singing cover songs on YouTube.
 Shortly after, she began travelling to London for writing sessions with Maverick Sabre and Ed Thomas, while still in school.
 After graduation, she moved to London at the age of 18 where she supported herself by working as a barista, and continued to write songs.